Employed Person's Allowance

 Subsequent awards of EPA

 If you want to continue claiming EPA after your initial award you’ll need to make another claim using form EPA1 within 2 weeks of your last award of EPA ending.
-You’ll to supply your payslips as above, as well as a bank or building society statement covering just the last month.
+You’ll need to supply your payslips as above.
 We won’t normally need to see proof of the amount of any rent or mortgage you have to pay.

 - Lone parents whose youngest child is aged 13 or over will have to work at least 24 hours a week.

-- Couples whose youngest or only child is aged 6 or over will have to work at least 48 hours a week.
+- Couples whose youngest or only child is aged under 6 will have to work for at least 35 hours a week whilst couples whose youngest or only child is aged 6 or over will have to work for at least 48 hours a week.
 But they will be able to make up these hours in whatever combination they choose.
 So, for example, one partner may work 40 hours a week whilst the other partner works for 8 hours a week.
 Or they may both work 24 hours a week.

 There will be exceptions to the new minimum work requirements where, for example, an adult in the family is sick, disabled, is at least 6 months pregnant or is getting a bereavement support payment.

-There will be no change to the minimum work requirement for disabled workers and couples where one or both partners is a severely disabled person or cares for a severely disabled person.
+There will be no change to the minimum work requirements for disabled workers and couples where one or both partners is/are a severely disabled person or cares for a severely disabled person.
 The minimum work requirement will continue to be 16 hours a week.